 It's back to the hotel for dinner and another quick change!

 It's the big party night out!
-The crew head over to JR Zone in Newport - the Island's biggest indoor soft play area - for a few games of Laser Storm in the darkened, smoke-filled frame with a live DJ pumping out the latest tunes!
+The crew head over to JR Zone in Newport - the Island's biggest indoor soft play area - for a few games of Laser Storm in the darkened, smoke-filled soft play frame!

 In bed.
 Most of them asleep already!